ydalosa/sylvain69780.github.io/_posts/2021-05-15-passion-for-polyhedra.md

 This is derived from the distance to a plan, that is dot(p,n) + h (on the same page)
 Here the plan normal n is vec3(1), to get it normalized there is this multiplication by 0.57735027 that is 1/sqrt(3).
 By taking the absolute value of each coordinate, the function need to take care of only 1 plan instead of 8.
-If I understand well, the distance is not too much over estimated, the maximum is sqrt(3) times the euclidian distance.
+The distance is not too much over estimated, the maximum is sqrt(3) times the euclidian distance.

 ```c
 float sdOctahedron( vec3 p, float s)